tim-peterson/dogeapi-php/README.md

 require_once 'path/to/dogeapi.php';
 ~~~

-Instantiate the class, passing through your unique API key.
-Will return `true` if the key validates.
+Instantiate the class and set your API key.
+If the API key is valid the set function will return true otherwise false.

 ~~~
 $dogeAPIKey = "INSERTAPIKEYHERE";